ACML-Project/acml-model-report/tuning.md

 ## Number of LSTM layers

-Originally, our model utilised only one LSTM layer and no dropout.
+Originally, our model utilised only one LSTM layer.
+This was increased to two layers to capture hierarchical patterns and dependencies, ultimately increasing accuracy.
+To avoid further overfitting, regularization was introduced via:

 ### Dropout

+A fraction of the neurons in a layer are dropped out each forward pass so the model does not learn to rely on any one feature.
+We set this to 0.5.

 ### Weight decay

+Equivalent to L2 regularization, we introduced weight decay to prevent the model from memorising training data and prevent exploding gradients.

 ## Batch size